washingtonyachtclub/documents/WYC_Policies.md

 The test must be performed in a Laser and qualifies the holder to sail the Laser and Bravo.
 The test may be performed in a Laser Radial at the discretion of the examiner.

 ##### Double-Handed Novice
-The test may be performed in an FJ, Laser II, or Vision, and qualifies the holder to sail the FJ, Laser II, Vision, and Flying Scot.
+The test may be performed in an FJ or Vision, and qualifies the holder to sail the FJ, Vision, Flying Scot, and Bravo.

 ##### Catamaran Novice
-The test may be performed in a Hobie 16 or Dart and qualifies the holder to sail those vessels.
+The test may be performed in a Hobie 16, Dart, or Hobie Getaway and qualifies the holder to sail those vessels.

 ### Dinghy Intermediate Ratings
 #### Requirements